yahoo/fili/rfc/unionPartitionAvailability.md

     Map<Availability, DataTime>
     ```

-    that maps a `PartitionAvailability` to the mart T. Pass this new map to the
+    that maps a `PartitionAvailability` to the mark T. Pass this new map to the
     [construction of `PartitionAvailability`](https://github.com/yahoo/fili/blob/master/fili-core/src/main/java/com/yahoo/bard/webservice/table/PartitionCompositeTable.java#L56-L57)

 3. Add a new constructor to `PartitionAvailability` that takes the new map.
 Use the new map to